jarry2020/UdacityRoboticsND_Seach_and_Return_Project/writeup_report.md

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
 Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

-Screen resolution: 1440 * 900
+Screen resolution: 1440 * 900;
 Graphics Quality: Fantastic

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-For the rocks detection, I modified the color_thresh function:
+For the color threshold, I modified the color_thresh function:

 def color_thresh(img, rgb_thresh=(160, 160, 160),rgb_thresh_max=(255, 255, 255)):
     color_select = np.zeros_like(img[:,:,0])